 How does invalidation happen?

 Well meaning parents, partners, co-workers, friends, classmates, and even us, mental health professionals, can inadvertently invalidate individuals' experiences.
-This happens usually when the environment fails to understand the individuals' private experiences, and respond to their communication by erratic, dismissive or punitive responses.
+This happens usually when the environment fails to understand the individuals' private experiences, and respond to their communication in erratic, dismissive or punitive manner.

-Imagine that a boy just finished an important presetation at school and said, "I blew it."
-Average responses from people around him can be like, "Oh it wasn't so bad," "I'm sure you did OK," "Don't be so hard on yourself, " or "Well, that happenes."
+Imagine that a teenage boy just finished an important presetation at school and said, "I blew it."
+Average responses from his friend can be like, "Oh it wasn't so bad," "I'm sure you did OK," "Don't be so hard on yourself, " or "Well, that happenes."
 If the boy is highly sensitive, he may feel that his heart-felt disappointment about his own performance was not taken serously.
-Instead of saying "thank you" to these words, as a result, he might frown, cross his arms and say, "what do you mean?"
-The other person reacts to the facial and body expression and say, "hey, I was just being nice, and you don't have to attack me like that."
-Imagine how the boy would react to the word "attack" and the two boys had a very ugly argument and didn't speak to each other for a week.
+Instead of saying "thank you" to his friend, he might frown, cross his arms and say, "what do you mean?"
+His friend reacts to the facial and body expression and say, "hey, I was just being nice, and you don't have to attack me like that."
+The boy reacted to the word "attack" and the two boys had a very ugly argument and didn't speak to each other for a week.

 When these feedbacks are given repeatly over time, individuals get confused about their experiences, and learn not to trust their perceptions.
 The consequence is the extreme supression of their emotions at first to play by what seems to be the social convention, followed by extreme emotional outburst to get the wanted response from the environment.

 Role of the family in particular

 Since the personality traits start showing before the early adulthood, the family environment in which individuals grew up is a particular interest.
 Dr. Linehan's seminal book in 1993 suggested that individuals' childhood experiences of invalidation in families could be largely grouped into three types.

 a) Parents were largely unavailable when the child needed emotional support.